ResearchIT/nwchem/README.md

 Run example:

-mpirun -np 2 singularity exec shub://ResearchIT/nwchem:6.6-openmpi nwchem_openmpi test.nw
+mpirun -np 2 singularity run shub://ResearchIT/nwchem:6.6-openmpi test.nw

 ## Alternative method:
 use the provided bash wrapper and module file to use the nwchem singularity container like a standard module